-The Aging and Disability Resource Center (ADRC) is hosting a monthly Memory Café at Riveredge Nature Center on the first Wednesday of each month starting January 7, 2015 from 2:30-4:00 p.m.
+The Aging and Disability Resource Center (ADRC) is hosting a monthly Memory Café at Riveredge Nature Center on the first Thursday of each month from 2:30-4:00 p.m.
+Since spring 2020, with Covid-19 concerns being paramount, we’ve been meeting digitally.
+See our Event Calendar for dates and details.
 Memory Cafes are an exciting opportunity for those that are living with mild cognitive impairment (MCI), early stage Alzheimer’s or other dementia to be social and learn new things in a warm and accepting atmosphere.
 Individuals are invited to come and bring their spouse, adult child, sibling or friend who supports them with these issues.
 Since Riveredge is located on the border of Washington and Ozaukee Counties, individuals in those and other neighboring counties are encouraged to attend.

 Changes in memory, problem solving and communication are a growing concern for many.
 According to the Alzheimer’s Association 2014 Alzheimer’s Disease Facts and Figures Report, “1 in 9 Americans aged 65 and older has Alzheimer’s and 1 in 3 people aged 85 and older has the disease”.
 The prevalence of people with Alzheimer’s disease in Washington County is 2,750 with a projected 72% increase by 2030 and 1,997 in Ozaukee County with a projected 55% increase by 2030.
 The vast majority are living at home, many on their own.
 “Until our society opens their hearts – and doors – and accepts cognitive impairment and dementia as part of the lives of many of us; we need places like Memory Cafes that people with Mild Cognitive Impairment and early dementia can go to socialize, relax and function in settings that feel familiar and “normal.”, adds Vicki Conte, Program Manager, Department of Neurology at Froedtert & The Medical College of Wisconsin.